 Some businesses have a Bring Your Own Device (BOYD) policy for remote workers, which means those employees use their own computers and other personal devices.
 However, not everyone can afford good-quality or new tech, so it really is better to supply your team with the equipment they need.

 Depending on your team’s nature of work, they may need access to other tools besides computers.
-They may need a quality photo printer or editing software, a content management system, or access to a stock photography account.
+They may need a good business communication system, a quality photo printer or editing software, a content management system, or access to a stock photography account.
 Increase your remote team’s chances of success by providing them with what they need in order to do the job efficiently.

 7. Engage Your Team Regularly